Developer: Polyphony Digital

 Once you start getting into a race it’s simple enough.
 Choose your track, number of laps, and the car from your garage.
 You can use quick tune options or do a bit of fine-tuning, but the default works just fine.
 The number of laps and length of track determine your winning outcome, so you can always change accordingly.
 If you want money faster try the license tests.
 They range from passable to impossible thanks to the game’s new and weird slipstream system.
 This is only normally seen in street racing games, but GT doesn’t even give you any visual clues as to if you are doing this right or not.
 The point of the slipstream is to stay behind the opponent so they block the wind for you giving you a small boost in speed.
 While it works on paper it’s very hard to execute in the game.

 Once you start racing you are in for a treat because the cars feel very close to their console counterparts, and it feels like our beloved GT.
-The game even sports an impressive cockpit view for the tiny handheld that could and not just the floating rear view mirror view we’ve been accustomed to seeing pre-PS3.
+The game even sports an impressive cockpit view for the tiny handheld that could and not just the floating rearview mirror view we’ve been accustomed to seeing pre-PS3.
 Each car handles differently and buying and stocking is a lot of fun, but without a career mode, vehicle upgrades, or even an online mode it makes you wonder why they even bothered.
 All of the most beloved features of GT have been stripped out as a joke to us fans waiting for GT5.

-When it comes to the looks the game delivers, but I know it could be pushed just a bit further.
+When it comes to the looks the game delivers, I know it could be pushed just a bit further.
 The vehicles look like no other racer on the system, but the tracks are lacking a bit.
 Still, the game accomplishes a lot more than most PSP games ever have.
-The audio, however, is also a bit of a disappointment, with a dull soundtrack, and a lot of the engines sounds sound the same as well as sounding a bit tinny.
+The audio, however, is also a bit of a disappointment, with a dull soundtrack, and a lot of the engine sounds sound the same as well as sounding a bit tinny.
 This is probably for hardcore fans only so fans of other PSP racers should stay away.